-I am interested in working for banks but have limited experience.
-About 99 percent
+I am interested in working for a bank but have limited experience.
+About

-of the jobs advertised requires one to be experienced.
+99 percent of the jobs advertised requires one to be experienced.
+How

-How do I get in at entry level with no qualifications?
-I am a quick learner and a
+do I get in at entry level with no qualifications?
+I am a quick learner and a team player.

 The Career Doctor responds:

 I don’t think 40 — or even 50 — is old anymore.
 And yes let me disclose that

 I am in my 50′s so perhaps I am too close to the question.
 But seriously

 from the folks I talk with I don’t think age is or will be as big a factor as it